Large college lecture hall

 Part-time MBA programs are objectively less competitive compared to full-time MBA programs.
 For MBA admissions, acceptance rates for part-time MBA programs can be two to four times those of the full-time MBA programs offered at the same institutions.

-However, if you apply to Berkeley’s part-time MBA program, the acceptance rate is 43.4% –more than three times higher than the acceptance rate for the full-time MBA program.
-The average GMAT score for the part-time program is 692, 25 points lower than that of the full-time program, and the average grade point average of admitted applicants is 3.37.
+The average GMAT score for the part-time program is 705, 24 points lower than that of the full-time program, and the average grade point average of admitted applicants is 3.39.

 This is not the only school that presents trends like this.
 Many prestigious schools have similar numbers in their part-time programs versus their full-time programs.

 Pursuing a part-time MBA, in most instances, is less competitive than pursuing a full-time MBA program.
 If competitiveness is a concern for you when applying to business schools, pursuing a part-time MBA may be the better path for you to follow.
-At many schools, it is an option to switch to the full-time program at a later time.
+At many schools, it is an option to switch to a full-time program at a later time.

 Part-Time vs. Full-Time MBA Programs

 Although a part-time MBA and a full-time MBA have the same core business curriculum and the same end goal, there are some significant differences between the two types of programs.
-Whatever program you decide to pursue will still provide you with valuable knowledge and skills to prepare you for leadership positions in your career and boost your salary significantly.

 In recent years, part-time MBA programs have grown in popularity amongst applicants.
 Part-time MBA programs typically offer students more flexibility and more options for customization, therefore providing students with the ability to pursue an MBA while still maintaining their regular schedules.

-Part-time MBA programs are a popular option for those already knee-deep in their career field and cannot or do not want to work part-time at their current job.
+Part-time MBA programs are a popular option for those already knee-deep in their career field and who cannot or do not want to work part-time at their current job.
 This means that many students in part-time MBA programs are already experienced business professionals.
 This is an opportunity in itself: for networking and collaboration.

-Full-time MBA programs are taught more quickly, as all students are enrolled as full-time students.
-Full-time MBA programs are typically completed in 1-2 years because students are attending more hours of school during the week.
 Students in the full-time MBA program also have more options in concentrations and electives, a perk that part-time MBA students may not always enjoy.
 With being a full-time student, there are also opportunities on campus that part-time students may not enjoy, like clubs and organizations within different MBA concentrations.

 There are positives to each program and negatives to each program.
-It all depends on which program is the best fit for you, your schedule, and career goals.
+It all depends on which program is the best fit for you, your schedule, and your career goals.

 Are Part-Time MBAs as Good as Full-Time MBAs?